pandeyakash23/akashapandey.github.io/_pages/about.md

 You can reach me at akash.pandey@northwestern.edu <br>
 [Link to my CV](https://pandeyakash23.github.io/akashapandey.github.io/files/Akash_CV.pdf)

 ## Recent Highlights
+* [**June, 2023**] - Paper titled *B-factor prediction in proteins using a sequence-based deep learning model* accepted in Cell Patterns
 * [**June, 2023**] - Presented paper titled *Person identification with wearable sensing using missing feature encoding and multi-stage modality fusion* in Signal processing grand challenges track at ICASSP'23.
-* [**March, 2023**] - Submitted paper titled *B-factor prediction in proteins using sequence-based deep learning model* to Cell Patterns
 * [**February, 2023**] - Secured third place in *e-Prevention: Person Identification and Relapse Detection from Continuous Recordings of Biosignals* in ICASSP'23.
 Inivited to talk about the methodology in the same conference.
 * [**December, 2022**] - Passed Ph.D. qualification exam to become a Ph.D. candidate